ystone1101/metagenome-pipeline/README.md

 - **✨ All-in-One Workflow**: Flexibly execute the pipeline from raw reads to final annotated MAGs using the `qc`, `mag`, and `all` commands.
 - **🛡️ Robust & Resumable**: All scripts stop immediately upon error (`set -euo pipefail`) and provide detailed error logs.
 Additionally, sophisticated checkpointing using per-step success flags (`.success`) and input file checksums (`.state`) allows for safe resumption of analysis from the point of interruption.
 - **⚙️ Modular & Maintainable**: The structure, with a clear separation of functionalities (`scripts`), libraries (`lib`), and configurations (`config`), maximizes code readability and maintainability.
-- **🧪 Built-in Test Mode**: The `dokkaebi mag --test` option allows for automatic verification of the pipeline's proper functioning, making it easy to check the environment setup after installation.
+- **🧪 Built-in Test Mode**: The `dokkaebi mag --test` option allows for automatic verification of the pipeline's proper functioning and dependencies, ensuring the environment is correctly set up before running on real data.
 - **🎨 User-Friendly Interface**: Each pipeline visually communicates its progress with colorful logs and ASCII art, and provides detailed help messages (`--help`) to enhance usability.
 - **🌿 Isolated Conda Environments**: The tools required for each analysis step are run in independent Conda environments, fundamentally resolving dependency conflicts.